 In his role as Chief Investment Officer (CIO) he is responsible for managing client portfolios and at the same time runs his own Family Office.
-Christian has more than 10 years of financial market experience as a private investor, trader and employee in the financial industry.
-His professional career led him, among other things, to the major Swiss bank Credit Suisse, for which he worked in Private Banking and in the trading department for options and derivatives.
+Christian has more than 15 years of financial market experience as a private investor, trader and employee in the financial industry.
+His professional career led him, among other things, to the major Swiss bank Credit Suisse, for which he worked in Private Banking and on the Investment Banking side in the trading department for options and derivatives.
 After successfully co-founding a startup, he was most recently responsible for the coverage of Swiss Banks in the area of ETF and index investments at the Asset Management company BlackRock.
 Christian holds a Master's degree in Accounting and Finance from the University of St. Gallen and holds the title of Chartered Financial Analyst (CFA).

 Christian Freihofer founded Prospera-Invest.
 The focus is initially on Wealth Advice.
 The first Asset Management Mandates can be won.

 Integration of the in-house Family Office into Prospera-Invest.
 The management and supervision of the assets from the sale of two company holdings of the Freihofer family is taken over.

 Incorporation of Prospera-Invest Vermögensverwaltung AG and supervision to the self-regulatory organization VQF.
 Business activity is increasingly focused on Asset Management.
 Advisory services mainly take place within mandates.